 The most popular one among all these sub-category Six Sigma methodologies is DMAIC (as shown in the diagram below).
 Simply see the following steps to apply this approach and click on the image to check out more details.

 Step 1: Define Your System

 Your team should first draft a problem statement with clear and full details, for example, the quality requirement etc. Then you should define a clear project scope to keep the whole team focused on important issues.
+To do so, you may need to integrate the SIPOC methodology with the DMAIC method to clearly understand the purpose of your project.
 Next, you should identify project resources by assigning team members to different tasks.
 Finally, you should also develop a project plan with information such as in what way the project will be finished.

 Step 2: Measure Key Factors

 Now, your team should completely analyze the current state of the project and creates a baseline for the system by developing detailed process maps and data collection plans (what, how often, and how many etc.).
 It is better to collect your datasets on process performance over a certain period of time and then recheck your data sets.

 Step 3: Analyze the Gained Data to Find out Root Causes

 You can do this step by using scatter plots and statistical models to identify and determine all possible root causes of the problem.
 Here, a cause and effect fishbone diagram with a series of sub-branches (man, material, method, machine, measurement and environment) is a good analysis tool for you.

 It is time to improve your current process according to your data analysis by using techniques, such as brainstorming and risk-checking.